Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 Navigate to the designated monthly challenge folder and read the README file for complete instructions.

+> [!TIP]
-Learn more about using Slack during the challenge in the "[Setting Up a Slack Bot](./technical-guidelines.md/#setting-up-a-slack-bot)" section in the Technical Guidelines.
+> Some challenges require daily check-in.
+You can automate it using the Slack bot.
+Learn more in the "[Setting Up a Slack Bot](./technical-guidelines.md/#setting-up-a-slack-bot)" section in the Technical Guidelines.

 ### Post Challenge